 Kevin Kiernan has many memories of his recent trip to Australia, but shattering the TV screen in his Melbourne hotel room isn’t one of them.
-So why is he being charged for a replacement?
+So why is he being charged for this hotel room damage?

 No one ever said travel was easy.
 But 2017, which featured terrorism, natural disasters and tumultuous politics, has added a new sense of uneasiness.